I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 He said, you know, that government's that great fiction through which everyone endeavors to live at the expense of everyone else.

-And you keep doing that and all of a sudden now you're the one paying for your own bailout.
+And you keep doing that, and all of a sudden, now you're the one paying for your own bailout.

-And it it just gets completely ridiculous.
+And it just gets completely ridiculous.

-The best way to make the law respected is to make the law respectable.
+And Bashdia also had the great line, the best way to make the law respected is to make the law respectable.

-I don't think I don't think we've done that.
+And I don't think we've done that.

-Every day I read, now the FDIC wants to bail out mortgages by demanding mortgages be modified, even though the controller of uh of the currency said, well, even the modified loans end up defaulting anyway, and so we'll have that bailout by telling people, well, if you work hard and you're paying your mortgage on time, well, you need to pay or you need to put the FDIC in a guarantee mode for other people that aren't doing that.
+And so we'll have that bailout by telling people, well, if you work hard and you're paying your mortgage on time, well, you need to pay or you need to put the FDIC in a guarantee mode for other people that aren't doing that.

-Uh we are sending the moral we are inducing the moral hazard once again to behave irresponsibly.
+We are inducing the moral hazard once again to behave irresponsibly.

-Well, you're exactly right, but there's uh even a further point.
+But there's even a further point.

-So I mean, that is spot on, Congressman.
+That is, I mean, that is spot on, Congressman.

 That is so important.